-Cash is held by the trustees and banks in depository accounts and investments for a variety of purposes, including: debt service funds required by bond resolutions, escrow and reserve funds held for the benefit of homeownership mortgagors and rental housing developments, funding for new mortgage loan originations, working capital for operating costs of the Authority, governmental funds held for disbursement toward Section 8 developments, and other funds held in a fiduciary capacity to support other housing initiatives.
+Cash is held by the trustees and banks in depository accounts and investments for a variety of purposes, including: purchase of homeownership loans for MBS securitization and bond financing, disbursement into rental housing construction and permanent loans, payment of scheduled debt service, early redemption of bonds, advances required as a servicer GNMA, FNMA and FLHMC securities for forbearance and delinquencies, REACH grant disbursements and general operating expenses.
 Monies on deposit in banks located in Virginia are collateralized pursuant to the Virginia Security for Public Deposits Act of the Code of Virginia.

-Investment objectives are to invest all monies at favorable rates to maximize returns while maintaining short-term liquidity and to manage investments in a prudent manner to enable the Authority to fulfill its financial commitments.
+The Authority's Investment Policy emphasizes liquidity and preservation of capital.
 Precautions are taken to minimize the risk associated with investments, including monitoring creditworthiness of the investment, as determined by ratings provided by Standard & Poor's and Moody's, concentration risk, and maturity risk.

-The Authority enters into forward sales transactions to hedge interest rate risk related to its commitments to originate homeownership mortgage loans, particularly when such mortgage loans are expected to be pooled into securities guaranteed by GNMA or FNMA.
+The Authority enters into forward sales transactions to hedge interest rate risk related to its commitments to originate homeownership mortgage loans, particularly when such mortgage loans are expected to be pooled into securities guaranteed by GNMA, FNMA and FHLMC.
 The Authority does not enter into short sales, forward sales or futures transactions for which a bona fide hedging purpose has not been established.